⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

-SQL (Structured Query Language) is the standard language for managing relational databases.
-It’s used to query, update, and organize data—making it essential for roles in data science, analytics, and backend development.
+SQL (Structured Query Language) is the global standard for managing relational databases.
+It’s used to query, update, and organize massive amounts of data—making it mandatory for roles in data science, business analytics, and backend engineering.

-SQL is especially valuable for business analysts and finance professionals, who often work with large datasets and need to extract insights efficiently.
+SQL is especially valuable for business analysts who need to extract actionable insights from vast customer datasets efficiently.

 Best for: Web Design, Content Management, Front-End Styling